AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ## Exercise 8: Create the Fleet status real-time dashboard in Power BI

-[Microsoft Power BI](https://powerbi.microsoft.com) is a business analytics service that provides interactive visualizations with self-service business intelligence capabilities, enabling end users to create reports and dashboards by themselves without having to depend on information technology staff or database administrators.
+[Microsoft Power BI](https://powerbi.microsoft.com) is a business analytics service that provides interactive visualizations with self-service business intelligence capabilities, enabling end-users to create reports and dashboards by themselves without having to depend on information technology staff or database administrators.

 > **Important**: If the data generator is no longer running or sending new telemetry, be sure to start it before continuing.
 Simulating 50 vehicles should suffice for this exercise.